yahoo/elide-doc/pages/guide/v5/04-analytics.md

 2. The data type of the column.
 3. The definition of the column.

 Column definitions are templated, native SQL fragments.
 Columns definitions can include references to other column definitions or physical column names that are expanded at query time.
-Any part of the column definition enclosed in double curly braces (\{\{foo\}\}) is interpreted either as:
-- Another column in the current table (assuming the parameter matches another column name in the table).
-- A column in the underlying physical table (assuming either the parameter does not match any columns in the current table _or_ it matches the current column name).
-- Another column in a different table.
-The parameter is a dot ('.') separated path where each segment of the path represents a join to another table (denoted by the join name) ending with the destination column name (\{\{player.team.name\}\}).

 Column expressions can be defined in Hjson or Java:

 {% include code_example example="04-columns" %}